 You don’t need to restore the entire image.
 You can pick and choose files, folders, and whatnot from an image to restore to your machine or copy to a new one.

 The reason images are so wonderful is because they contain everything.
 You don’t have to rely on figuring out what needs to be backed up beforehand, so there’s no worrying that you may have missed something.

 If I delete a file today that I later find out I needed to keep, I can go to the image backup I took last night and simply restore the file.
 Similarly, when you’re moving from machine to machine, using your image backup as a way to transfer your data files is a perfectly reasonable approach to getting them to your new machine.

 When you move from one machine to the other

 It is sometimes physically possible to do what you ask: you can restore an image to a different machine, reboot, and hope it works.
 Windows will do its best to reconfigure itself on the fly to what it sees as a massive hardware change.

-Some backup programs have features attempting to address this issue.
-When they restore to reinstall they can attempt to reconfigure the image taken from one machine being restored on new hardware.
-Macrium Reflect includes this feature, called “ReDeploy” in their Professional version.
+Some backup programs attempt to address this issue: they can try to reconfigure an image taken from one machine and “restore” it to new hardware.
+Macrium Reflect includes this feature, called “ReDeploy”, in their Professional version.
 I have used it at least once1, and it did “OK” — there remained a few issues, but it served my needs at the time.

 Image backups are incredibly valuable and useful for many different scenarios.
-But their primary purpose is not transferring to new machines, it’s backing your existing one.
+But their primary purpose is not transferring to new machines; it’s backing up your existing one.